TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 9/1 Chronicles 9.21.md

 ---

-Zechariah the son of Meshelemiah was porter of the door of the tent of meeting.
+Zechariah the son of Meshelemiah was porter of the door of the Tent of Meeting.